wqhadija/online-marketer-chatgpt-prompts/README.md

 [Example: This is how it turns out](https://epalblossom.wordpress.com/2023/01/21/reviews-bioshifax-chewable-tablet-oriz/)

+## Storytelling of The Product
+Input:
+>storytelling to create compelling product descriptions and narratives with the following product.
+Product:

 ## Attractive Landing Page for certain products 🌷
 Input:
 >Example eye-catching landing page template for dietary supplements